 She has also written as a contributor for Hashtag Sports, CNN iReport, Rolling Out, and HerAgenda.
 A National Association of Black Journalists (NABJ) fellow in 2015 and 2016, she participated in the NABJ and National Association of Hispanic Journalists student newsroom to provide coverage of their historic joint convention for NABJ Monitor and Latino Reporter.
 She also served on the 2016-17 NABJ student representative board for Region IV.
 In 2016, she participated in the Online News Association (ONA) student newsroom to provide coverage of the annual conference.
 In 2018, she was a panelist at ONA for NBC News: The Digital People.

-Previously, she has worked for TrackTown USA, Def Jam Recordings, EP Entertainment LLC, Artistic Outlet Media, Dell and Adobe.
-She made the 2013 and 2014 Daily Emerald Ducks Who Will Change the World list, and in May 2015, she was named the Women4Africa International Young Achiever of the Year.
+Previously, she has worked for Def Jam Recordings, Dell, TrackTown USA, EP Entertainment LLC, Artistic Outlet Media, and Adobe.
+She made the 2013 and 2014 Daily Emerald 25 Ducks Who Will Change the World list, and in May 2015 she was named the Women4Africa International Young Achiever of the Year.

-You can follow her on Facebook, Twitter, Instagram and Snapchat @pollyirungu.
-Her work is annotated with the following hashtags: #PhotosByPolly, #BlogsByPolly and #TravelWithPolly.
+You can follow her on Facebook, Twitter, and Instagram @pollyirungu.